Frequently Asked Questions About Personal Injury Law

 - Should I accept a settlement offer from the insurance company?

 When your health and finances are at stake, most people understand the importance of seeking professional advice.
 That is why, at a minimum, you should schedule a free consultation with a personal injury attorney in the appropriate jurisdiction to discuss your case.
-Numerous studies conducted by insurance companies show that people who hire an attorney tend to receive more money than individuals who represent themselves.
-This remains true even after your attorney's fees and costs are paid.
+Numerous studies conducted by insurance companies show that people who have legal representation tend to receive more money than individuals who represent themselves.
+This remains true even after all fees and costs are paid.

 Remember, insurance companies aren't interested in what's best for you.
 They are mostly concerned about their bottom line and keeping profits high.
 And they have their own attorneys to help them find ways to do that.
-That's why you need an attorney who is only concerned about what's best for you.
-Personal injury attorney Colin Scott is focused on helping you recover the financial compensation you deserve.
+That's why you need a legal professional who is only concerned about what's best for you.
+Colin Scott is focused on helping you recover the financial compensation you deserve.

 Following an accident in which you were injured, medical expenses can add up quickly.
 Then there are your usual expenses, which can be harder to pay if your injuries left you unable to work.
 At The Scott Law Firm, PLLC, we believe accident victims should have legal representation, no matter what their financial situation.
 We also know that the last thing you need right now is another bill.